BeBeRobot/Bewertungstool/README.md

 You should now use a text editor and edit the following two files:
 - docker-compose.yml: Set a (random) database password in the "POSTGRES_PASSWORD" line
-- .env-local: If the web server should be reachable under a certain URL (e.g. www.mytool.org), add this URL to the "DOMAIN_ALIASES" line
+- .env-local: If the web server should be reachable under a certain URL (e.g. bewertungtool.mydomain.de), add this URL to the "DOMAIN_ALIASES" line

 Then start the tool using the following command:
 ```bash